b21eriho/mobileapp-programming-webview/README.md

 loadurl call to the wanted page.
 Lastly a webviewclient was implemented, the internal page finalized and a top-margin was added to prevent the page from sliding under the toolbar.

-Page-changing is done by this code, partially pre-declared by the task
+Page-changing is done by this code, partially pre-declared by the preset project
 ```
 if (id == R.id.action_internal_web) {
             showInternalWebPage();